 High School Teacher of the Year

 2017 High School Teacher of the Year Nicole Benke changes lives.
-An educator with her experience could work anywhere, yet she chooses to spend her days on our most challenged high school campus where teachers battle huge outside distractions, such as gangs, full time jobs and demanding family obligations, for the attention of our struggling teenagers.
-It’s hard, yet rewarding work that comes with a healthy dose of heartbreak as teachers are forced to watch students, for whom they deeply care, suffer the injustices of race and poverty.
+An educator with her experience could work anywhere, yet she chooses to spend her days on a suburban campus which has been designated as a winning urban school where teachers battle outside distractions, such as full time jobs and demanding family obligations, for the attention of the teenagers they want to see succeed.
+It’s hard, yet rewarding work that comes with a great feeling of success when she gets to see her students become avid readers and focused writers before her eyes.
 With 22 years of experience, a master’s degree in education and having reached National Board Certified Teacher status, there is no doubt Benke is a strong, master teacher.
 Equally a lover of literature and learning, Benke refers to her students as scholars and pushes them as such.
 She is passionate in her quest to create critical readers and writers who will leave her class ready to question our world and make it better.
 Nicole Benke’s relentless belief in her scholars and drive to show each young person the value of a literate life is a bright spot in a world that is often bleak for many of our learners.
 She embodies all that TCTELA values and tirelessly advocates for teachers and the students we serve.

 Middle School Teacher of the Year